 Options on the SRT Demon include deletion of the front and rear passenger seats; $1 each, while a Transbrake – a system that locks the transmission output shaft for quicker launches – is standard.
 A 'Demon Crate' containing tools, performance parts and other accessories is also included.

 The Demon is limited to 3300 units across the USA and Canada, with first deliveries taking place in the autumn.
 SRT Demon buyers receive a one-day driving tutorial for high-performance driving.
-A price for the car hasn't been revealed yet, but it's expected to far exceed the £52,000 imported price of the Challenger SRT Hellcat.
+A price for the car hasn't been revealed yet, but it's expected to far exceed the £52,000 imported price of the Dodge Challenger SRT Hellcat.